 The Scotia Professional® Student Plan and TD Student Line of Credit are interest-bearing lines of credit from which students can borrow funds.
 Students are required to apply only once to be eligible for financing for all three years of the J.D. program.
-If a student applies in the first year and is eligible to receive the maximum program limit of \$160,000 at Scotiabank and \$180,000 at TD Bank, the student will be able to access a maximum of \$50,000 from Scotiabank or \$60,000 from TD bank in the first year.
+If a student applies in the first year and is eligible to receive the maximum program limit of \$160,000 at Scotiabank and \$180,000 at TD Bank, the student will be able to access a maximum of \$53,300/53,300/53400 per year from Scotiabank or \$60,000 per year from TD bank in the each of the three years.